 Amend the bill, as and if amended, SECTION 11, by striking Section 59-8-165 and inserting:

 Section 59-8-165.
 The provisions of the chapter do not restrict a school district's ability to enact or enforce a an intra-district's student transfer policy.
-The department shall create a model interdistrict policy, and within 120 days of creation of the model policy all school districts must enact an interdistrict policy consistent with the model policy.
+The department shall create a model interdistrict policy, and within 120 days of creation of the model policy all school districts who have not previously adopted an interdistrict policy must enact an interdistrict policy consistent with the model policy.
+Any district that does not adopt the model policy shall submit its current policy for approval by the State Board of Education.

 Renumber sections to conform.